A Layer 3 switch -- also referred to as a multilayer switch -- combines the duties of a switch and a router.

-Before defining what a Layer 3 switch is, let's make sure that we are all on common ground and understand what a regular switch and a router do.
+Before defining Layer 3 switches, let's understand what a regular switch and a router do.

 How does a Layer 3 switch work?

-- The layer 3 switch looks like a switch.
-It has 24+ Ethernet ports and no WAN interfaces.
+- The Layer 3 switch looks like a switch.
+It has 24-plus Ethernet ports and no WAN interfaces.

-- The switch works very quickly to switch or route the packets it is sent.
+- The switch works very quickly to switch or route the packets it has sent.

 What is a VLAN?